eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/ab-digital-signature-using-wallet.md

 - [CSC Bindings]

 As a general rule, the interfaces (mentioned in section 3.5) should, where applicable, rely on or follow already defined mechanisms envisioned for EUDI wallets - especially related to issuance and presentation of verifiable credentials.
 This means that wallet <-> RP and wallet's interface for signature authorisation (wallet <-> SAM or wallet <-> RSSP/QTSP for SAP handling), may (and should preferably) use the presentation protocols envisioned in ARF, with dedicated "transactional data" parameters (in OID4VP specification, this parameter is named 'transaction_data') and dedicated Attestations ("QES Attestation").
 For these Attestations, dedicated rulebooks shall be made available too.
-This is worth to clarify, that PID cannot be used for these purposes, as it is not envisioned to handle transactional data.
+_Note: This is worth to clarify, that use a PID for these purposes provides to some challenges that needs to be carefully considered by implementers.
+Any use case for PID with transactional data in a presentation request shall not require any specific content in the PID rulebook.
+In addition, each use case needs individual legal assessment and confirmation about legal meaning of a such a presentation and its permissibility._

 For other interfaces, although it is useful to have them specified and supported by Wallet Units to improve interoperability, their implementation and technical specifications are at discretion of Wallet Providers eventually and their agreements with involved RSSPs/QTSPs or other actors.